Autonomousanz/AuE8230Spring22_SanskrutiJadhav/MyWorkspace/src/assignment3/README.md

 #Move the Turtlebot3 in a 3D Simulation environment offered by Gazebo:

+##This simulation has package dependency since the launch files and world files are placed in the Turtlebot3_gazebo package.
+This package needs to be placed in the workspace.

-#Run roslaunch assignment_3 part1.launch to make turtlebot move in gazebo environment :
+Make turtlebot move in square/circle gazebo environment :

+``roslaunch assignment3 task1.launch code:=circle/square``

-#Use code:=circle at end of roslaunch command for moving turtlebot in circle of radius 1 unit and 0.5 linear speed
+Use code:=circle at end of roslaunch command for moving turtlebot in circle of radius 1 unit and 0.5 linear speed

-#Use code:=square at end of roslaunch command for moving turtlebot in square
+Use code:=square at end of roslaunch command for moving turtlebot in square

-#Run roslaunch assignment_3 part2.launch to implement emergency braking
+To implement emergency braking use following command in Gazebo environment:

+``roslaunch assignment3 task2.launch``